Setting up the psiTurk Docker container

 Now that you have your Dockerfile set up, go ahead and run the following command:

-command is used to build images from Dockerfile
+docker build -t <YOUR_USERNAME>/psiturk-example .The docker build command is used to build images from Dockerfiles.

 intend on making this publicly available on